Vid Flumina: Discovery

 In December 2012, Jani Radebaugh, a scientist on Cassini's team along with an international team of colleagues, announced that they had discovered a liquid methane river of over 200 miles resembling the Nile from an image taken on 26 September 2012.

+Naming

+The river is named after a mythological river in Norse mythology that was part of the Élivágar system of extremely cold and poisonous rivers in Ginnungagap.
+The name was approved by the International Astronomical Union on 13 February 2013.

 Geology

 The river flows along a relatively straight course, suggesting that it follows one or more fault lines, similar to other large nearby rivers.
 The river slices through a rough and slanted terrain, which suggests operation of processes similar to tectonic movements on Earth.

 Radar studies show that Vid Flumina and its tributaries flow through canyons about one km wide and 0.57 km deep, with slopes of about 40°.
 Flowing methane was detected in the channels.
 The elevation of the main channel was found to be within 1 m of that of Ligeia Mare, while tributary channels have higher elevations.
 The canyons are thought to have formed by erosion stimulated either by uplift of the area or a decline in the level of Ligeia Mare.